 Information Commissioner's Office Registration Number: ZA154308

-We collect and hold personal information relating to our users, and in relation to any individuals included in data sets that are being processed by the company under contractual agreements.
+We collect and hold personal information relating to our customers/users, and in relation to any individuals included in data sets that are being processed by the Company under contractual agreements.

 We may share Personal Data with other agencies, but only as necessary under our legal duties or otherwise in accordance with our duties/obligations as a Company.